redhead/diploma-thesis/Event_processing_When_an_aggregate__.md

 	}

 On top of that, the Axon's Spring support makes it easy to integrate the listeners with the Spring's IoC container.
-This support takes care of automatically wrapping the listener in the adapter class and registering it with the event bus.
+This support takes care of registering the event handlers with the event bus, even though they do not extend the `EventListener` interface.
 It also enables injecting bean dependencies into the listener, so they can be used by the handler methods.